Overview

 - What treatment do you recommend at this time?
 What are the risks of treatment?

-- If I wait, how often will I need to have follow-up tests?
+- If treatment is not indicated currently, how often will I need to have follow-up scans for the aneurysm?

 - What steps can I take to lower the risk of an aneurysm rupturing?